tmobile/node-red-config/readme.md

 # Node-RED for IoT-Mobile Developers

-This is the base configuration that comes pre-installed for the IoT-Mobile kit.
-This configuration helps to get up-and-running quickly with Node-RED by standardizing the configuration and plug-ins that are installed.
+This is a base configuration for IoT development to help to get up-and-running quickly with Node-RED by standardizing the configuration and plug-ins that are installed.

 ## Quick Start